 Our Response to COVID-19

-Male Success Initiative in Remote Operations through Spring 2021.
+Male Success Initiative in Remote Operations through Fall 2021.

-The Male Success Initiative will be operating remotely through the Summer and Fall 2020 terms.
+The Male Success Initiative will be operating remotely through the Fall 2021 terms.
 We will be available to answer your questions via email and telephone.
 We appreciate your continued patience and understanding during these difficult times.
 Please visit the campus COVID-19 webpage for the latest information on safety and campus operations.